hot plugging

 How does hot plugging work?

-Hot plugging may involve some administrative action on the part of the user.
-For example, if the user is plugging a new hard drive in, the system will require the user to mount it after installation.
-The removal of the hard drive likewise requires the user to eject it.
-Many devices are designed to be hot plugged without much thought to the mechanics of it on the part of the user, like HDMI (High-Defintion Multimedia Interface) cords and USBs.
+Many devices are designed to be hot plugged without much thought to the mechanics of it on the part of the user, such as HDMI (High-Definition Multimedia Interface) cords and USBs.
 However, other larger-scale devices or less ubiquitous technologies require the user to know if it is hot-plug capable, as not every device is.
-For example, an integrated drive electronics (IDE) storage interface is not a hot-pluggable device, and has largely been replaced by serial advanced technology attachment (SATA) drives, which are.
+For example, devices with an Integrated Drive Electronics storage interface are not hot-pluggable and have largely been replaced by Serial Advanced Technology Attachment (SATA) drives, which are.

-To hot plug this safely, the device must be designed to protect against electric shocks that may occur from connecting two charged devices.
-To mitigate this, devices may have a staggered pin design at the point of connection, to ensure the circuit is connected in the right order.
-The receiving device may also have some sort of shield or covering plate to keep components from generating static when touching each other and, subsequently, shorting out.
-Without protection, electrical shock can damage the component, the computer, the user or all three.
-Additionally, a mechanism must be in place in the computer's operating system (OS) and the device to recognize the removal or addition of a device.
-This mechanism often takes the form of a driver.
+To hot plug a device safely, the device must be designed to protect against electric shocks that can occur from connecting two charged devices.
+To mitigate this, devices might have a staggered pin design at the point of connection to ensure the circuit is connected in the right order.
+The receiving device might also have some sort of shield or covering plate to keep components from generating static when touching each other and, subsequently, shorting out.

-Which devices can hot plug safely?
+Which devices can be hot plugged safely?

-A common example device that can hot plug safely is one with a USB connection.
+A common example is one with a USB connection.
 A mouse, printer, portable hard drive and keyboard are all examples of devices, or peripherals, that use a USB connection and, therefore, can be hot plugged safely.
-A power supply can also usually be hot plugged into a computer system with no problems.
-Another common hot-pluggable connection is HDMI, which has a hot plug-detect mechanism to notify the other device that its being connected to.
-Other examples include FireWire and some SCSI (Small Computer Systems Interface) devices.

 Hot plugging vs. hot swapping

 Hot swapping is more useful when a part breaks down and needs to be replaced to maintain a working system.
-Hot plugging is more useful for attaching expansions to a system, like a device that offers extra data storage, or linking to another attached computer system for the purpose of data synchronization.
+Hot plugging is more useful for attaching expansions to a system, such as a device that offers extra data storage, or linking to another attached computer system for the purpose of data synchronization.

 Potential hot plugging issues

-Problems can arise when hot plugging devices that were not designed for it.
+Problems can arise when users attempt to hot plug devices that were not designed for it.
 This can cause electrical issues, permanently damaging the component or injuring the user.
-Sometimes, devices that were designed to be hot plugged malfunction and users report hardware failure after hot plugging another component.
-As consumer technology advances, more products are designed to be hot plugged without a second thought, but using older technology with it can sometimes cause an unexpected reaction.
-Although this is reasonably unlikely, cold swapping is usually a safer option.
+Sometimes, devices that were designed to be hot plugged malfunction, and users report hardware failure after hot plugging another component.